xpada001/telecom_churn/README.md

 with the missing values and without the missing values, and we noticed that with missing value resulted in a better ROC score.

 ## More Information
-For more detailed information about this project, please see the notebook in this repo.
+For more detailed information about this project, please see the notebook in this repo or contact me by email chensiao06@gmail.com.

 **Note**: this is one of my first project in Data Science, more model tuning technics like hyper-parameter tuning is needed to be done to obtain a better performance.